ctrl-alt-dtl/Cyberwar2025/Angular/cyberwar-ang1/README.md

 ##### Expel
 Expel is a level-two cyber effect that removes any covertly hidden, or exploiting, players that reside on your overtly controlled server nodes.
-Expel can also be used by exploiting players to remove other players as well as the player overtly controlling that server node; however, successful adjudication using Expel from a player who is covertly on that server node will reduce defensive level of that server node to the base value of one.
+Expel can also be used by exploiting players to remove other players but not the player overtly controlling that server node; however, successful adjudication using Expel from a player who is covertly on that server node will reduce defensive level of that server node to the base value of one.
 ![ScreenShot](documentation/img/expel.png)